mncastro/budget-tracker-offline/README.md

 ​
 ​
 ``
-AS a fitness amateur,
+AS a career professional,
-I NEED an application that can track my workout routines AND displays my fitness statistics on a visual dashboard.
+I NEED an application where I can KEEP TRACK of my expenses and income AND display a graph with the fluctuations of my monthly expenses.
 ``
 ​

 ​
-**Fitness Tracker** is a web application where the user can register resistance and/or cardio workout routines and keep track of their exercises statistics.
-The application displays the stats of the current exercise and displays them through a variety of visual tools, such as piecharts and linecharts.
+**Budget Tracker** is a Progressive Web Application (PWA) where the user can register income and deduct expenses from their monthly budget.
+The application displays the stats of currennt expenses in a chart.
+As a PWA, the application is fully functional online and offline.
 ​

 ​